-1. Common Vocabularies

-- Friend-of-a-Friend for describing people and their social network - SIOC for describing forums and blogs - SKOS for representing topic taxonomies - Organization Ontology for describing the structure of organizations - GoodRelations provides terms for describing products and business entities - Music Ontology for describing artists, albums, and performances - Review Vocabulary provides terms for representing reviews - 2.
-Common sources of identifiers (URIs) for real world objects - LinkedGeoData and Geonames locations - GenelD and UniProt life science identifiers - DBpedia and Wikidata wide range of things
+- 1. Common Vocabularies - Schema.org for describing various types of entities - Friend-of-a-Friend for describing people and their social network - SIOC for describing forums and blogs - SKOS for representing topic taxonomies - Organization Ontology for describing the structure of organizations - Music Ontology for describing artists, albums, and performances - Review Vocabulary provides terms for representing reviews - 2.
+Common sources of identifiers (URIs) for real world objects - LinkedGeoData and Geonames locations - GeneID and UniProt life science identifiers - XML Schema for datatypes - DBpedia and Wikidata wide range of things